daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 When the list is created manually, after its creation it will be empty, and you must select which columns from the query you want to show.

 By editing a list in the menu, and selecting the option _Add new_, you can add the following information:
-* _Query property_: The property of the query this column will represent;
+* _Query property_: The property of the query this column will represent.
+In case of advanced queries you will define the column alias;
 * _Label_: What the label of the column will say;
 * _Help Text_: Auxiliary text that explains this column to users;
 * _Format as_: Which formatting strategy should this column have.
 Similar to spreadsheet applications, i.e. a result of "5" can be shown normally, or formatted as a decimal.